garotm/fleXRP/README.md

 This project aims to develop a Crypto-to-Fiat Point-of-Sale (POS) system that enables merchants to seamlessly accept XRP cryptocurrency payments while receiving instant settlement in their preferred fiat currency.

+## Business Case

+For a detailed business case outlining the project's value proposition, market opportunity, and financial projections, please refer to the [BUSINESS_CASE.md](BUSINESS_CASE.md) document.

 ## Project Goal

 Enable merchants to accept XRP payments and receive instant settlement in their local fiat currency.